LUDGONIOUS

 There are billions of stars, millions of planets, but there is only one man, Terrance McDoogal.
 Welcome to LIU Atlas.

-LIU Atlas - Iocale
+LIU Atlas - Ruber Hiems

 The Ludgonian Industrial Union's galaxy contains billions of stars and billions of planets.
 Unfortunately, most residents of the LIU could only name a handful of these worlds.
 In order to improve astronomy grades across the LIU, TV2 has started a new program called LIU Atlas.
 Follow our host, Terrance McDoogal, as he takes you on a tour across the LIU and some of its more obscure worlds.